jotsb/AuditReady/documentation/UNRAID_MIGRATION_GUIDE.md

 ### ⚠️ Important Note: Edge Functions

-**Edge Functions service will be temporarily disabled** during initial setup because:
+**Edge Functions service will be temporarily disabled** during initial Supabase setup because:
 - The default docker-compose.yml configuration expects a `main` function that doesn't exist
-- Your Edge Functions need to be copied to the correct location
+- Your Edge Functions need to be copied to the correct location first
-- The core application works without Edge Functions initially

-**What this means:**
-- ✅ Authentication, database, storage, and frontend will work perfectly
-- ❌ AI receipt extraction won't work (you can manually enter receipts)
-- ❌ Email invitations won't send (use direct signup)
-- ❌ Email receipt forwarding won't work (optional feature)
+- This allows us to verify the core Supabase infrastructure is working

-**We'll enable Edge Functions in Phase 9** after the core system is stable.
+**We'll enable Edge Functions in Phase 3.5** (immediately after database initialization) so the application has full functionality before frontend deployment.

 ### Step 2.1: Download Supabase Docker Setup